 Golf around Sadillac

-For the keen golfer several other golf courses are in the Dordogne region, most golf courses are within easy reach, for instance the famous championship course at Château de Vigiers (18 hole par 72 and 9 hole par 36).
-Other golf courses in the neighborhood are the Golf and Country Club Villeneuve (18 hole par 72, 9 hole par 31).
+For the keen golfer, several other golf courses are in the Dordogne region, most golf courses are within easy reach, for instance, the famous championship course at Château de Vigiers (18 hole par 72 and 9 hole par 36).
+Other golf courses in the neighbourhood are the Golf and Country Club Villeneuve (18 hole par 72, 9 hole par 31).
 Château Les Merles (9 hole par 36).

 History and Culture

-We send you a app link with all the information, links, directions etc. when you have booked a holiday in Chateau de Sadillac.
+We send you an app link with all the information, links, directions etc. when you have booked a holiday in Chateau de Sadillac.